valentinafeve/nisi-app/README.md

 ## Copyright
 This app is inspired by the Episode 01 Season 03 (Nosedive) from Black Mirror.
+Designed, built and developed by Valentina Feruere.